FIVE MUST SEE PHOTO SPOTS IN THE ITALIAN DOLOMITES

 We hiked back up for sunrise to try and capture different light but unfortunately it was quite cloudy so the sun never quite made it through.
 It did however make for some beautiful coloured sky so I was pretty happy!
 From what I could see, the location works well at both sunrise and sunset ..
 I'd love to try again some day to see the suns light for myself.

-A hike not to be missed in the Dolomites is the Lago Di Sorapis trail.
+A hike and Dolomites photo spot not to be missed is the Lago Di Sorapis trail.
 This beautiful spot is nestled high up in the mountains near Cortina and the 13km hike to the shores of this beautiful blue lake is well worth it.
 The view of the surrounding peaks along the way are incredible, with the end goal being even more spectacular.

 We started the trail at around midday from the carpark at passo Tre Croci with the aim of getting there to photograph the sunset.
 The trail is fairly easy most of the way, with only the last part having steepish elevation and a more difficult track over boulders and tree roots.
 It only took us around 2 hours to reach the lake, so we had plenty of time to relax and photograph the astounding blue colours surrounding us and exploring the shores on all sides.